What is NOW?

 - eliminate discrimination and harassment in the workplace, schools, the justice system, and all other sectors of society;

 No, NOW is a non-partisan organization.
 Candidates of all political parties are eligible for endorsement by NOW/PAC and by state and local NOW Political Action Committee.

 No, it is not essential to have prior experience with NOW to apply for an internship.
 In fact, most applicants do not have prior experience with NOW.
-That being said, some of our best interns have come to the internship having previously belonged to or… Read more »
+That being said, some of our best interns have come to the internship having previously worked with a local chapter.

 My school is on the quarter system.
 Do you accept interns whose school schedule doesn’t follow the same fall, spring, and summer semesters as other schools?

 We are very accommodating to students whose availability does not follow the traditional semester.
 On the web application form, there is an option for you to select which semester you’re applying for, but we also ask you to identify your preferred start and end dates.
 If your school is not on the semester-system, please indicate the nearest semester to which you’re applying and specify the start and end dates for which you are available.